gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 Tuesdays.
 And this did not happen by design, but by mere chance; nor can it be wondered or thought unreasonable, that martial affairs should be brought to a point on the day of Mars [Tuesday].

-## Chapter IX: Description of Raymond.
+## Chapter IX: Description of Raymond

 Raymond was very stout,[^97]
 and a little above the middle height; his hair was yellow and curly, and he